Finding Yourself: An SEO Journey

 Markup takes your data and turns it into a consumable “rich object,” or storytelling snippet that provides content in context to inform searchers about your business.
 Both schema and open graph markups are effective for creating rich objects, with the former working best on search engines and the latter specifically on social sharing sites.

-While markup does not directly affect ranking, it does increase your click-through rate by providing improved user experience.
+While markup does not directly affect ranking, it does increase your click-through rate by providing an improved user experience.
 And improved user experience makes Google smile

 1. Schema.org: This scrupulous html markup formats your site pages in ways recognized by search providers.
 Many sites are generated from structured data stored in databases which is then formatted into HTML.
 Once formatted, this data becomes difficult to recover.
 In order to make this formatted data easy for search engines to “read,” schema markup highlights and thus “translates” HTML into readable results.
 The better the engines understand your website, the more often they will refer you to users seeking your services, in your local area.